Damali N. Martin, Ph.D., M.P.H.

 University of Maryland, College Park

 Before joining EGRP in 2008, Dr. Martin was a Cancer Prevention Fellow at NCI and worked in the Laboratory of Human Carcinogenesis in NCI's Center for Cancer Research.
-Her research examined molecular epidemiology and the biological determinants of cancer health disparities in African-Americans, with the goal of understanding mechanisms of the disease to identify targets for new prevention and treatment efforts.
-Dr. Martin's research also focused on elucidating whether differences in biology found with a higher prevalence in breast tumors from African-American patients contribute to the lower survival and higher mortality observed among this group of women.
+Her research examined molecular epidemiology and the biological determinants of cancer disparities in African Americans, with the goal of understanding mechanisms of the disease to identify targets for new prevention and treatment efforts.
+Dr. Martin's research also focused on elucidating the differences in biology found with a higher prevalence in breast tumors from African-American women and whether they contribute to the lower survival and higher mortality observed among this group of women.

-During her graduate career, Dr. Martin worked on the Jamaican Cervical Dysplasia project where she examined human papillomavirus (HPV) viral load and its association with stage and grade of cervical neoplasia.
+During her M.P.H. studies, Dr. Martin worked on the Jamaican Cervical Dysplasia project and examined human papillomavirus (HPV) viral load and its association with stage and grade of cervical neoplasia.